 As a crime victim, you have the right to request restitution for monetary losses related to the crime.
 If you are the victim of a violent crime, you may also be eligible for assistance through the Crime Victims Compensation Program (see below for more information).

-3. The local Department of Correctional Services (for cases where the offender is sentenced to PROBATION),
+3. The local Department of Correctional Services for cases where the offender receives a sentence of Probation,

-3. The Department of Corrections (for cases where the offender is sentenced to PRISON).
+4. The Department of Corrections (DOC) for cases where the offender goes to prison.

-If the offender is sentenced to the supervision of the Department of Correctional Services (Probation or local Residential Facility), the probation Officer is responsible for developing a Plan of Payment within 90 days.
-This plan is submitted to the Clerk of Courts Office.
+This occurs when the offender is sentenced to supervision by the DOC.
+The Probation Officer develops a Plan of Payment within 90 days.
+This plan goes to the Clerk of Courts Office where the crime occurred.

 Crime Victim Compensation Program

-If you or someone you care about has suffered personal injury from a violent crime, the Crime Victim Compensation Program may be able to help.
-This fund is managed through the Iowa Attorney General’s Office.
+If you or someone you know suffered personal injury from a violent crime, this program may help.

 To apply call 800-373-5044.
 See this website for more information: https://www.iowaattorneygeneral.gov/for-crime-victims/crime-victim-compensation